Beginning with Deepdwn

 To view your document without seeing markdown syntax and to render charts and music, you can press the preview button in the toolbar to open a new window with your fully rendered document.

-The preview will be updated as you add to and edit your document, and can exported to PDF from the save icon in the corner.
+The preview will be updated as you add to and edit your document, and can be exported to PDF or HTML from the save icon in the corner.

 Deepdwn supports some alternate display and behavior options.
 These can be changed from the preferences view, available by pressing the Preferences gear in the lower left hand corner of the application, or with the keystroke Ctrl , .